CSCI156/Activity-3.1/README.md

 ####2.
 Exercise 3.5 from thinkPython
 Exercise 3.5.
 <br>
 i.
-Write a procedure horizontal(x) that prints a line that is a "+" followed by some "-" followed by a "+" followed by the same number of dashes followed by a "+".
+Write a procedure horizontal(x) that prints a line that is a "+" followed by some dashes followed by a "+" followed by the same number of dashes followed by a "+".
 The number of dashes is determined by x, which is the total number of characters on the line

 Examples with output:
 ```